pleten/interview_test_task/README.md

 * Tests are run in Google Chrome by default.
 To run in a different browser change the `browserName` key value to required in `protractor.conf.js` file.
-To run against multiple browsers - add anothe object of `{ browserName: 'BROWSER_NAME'}` to the `multiCapabilities` config option.
+To run against multiple browsers - add another object of `{ browserName: 'BROWSER_NAME'}` to the `multiCapabilities` config option.

 * Jasmine output is suppressed by default.
 To enable it comment out the